By Liz Garrigan and Chapter16.org

 About the author:

-Liz Garrigan is the former editor of Nashville Scene and Washington City Paper.
+Liz Garrigan is the former editor of the Nashville Scene and Washington City Paper.
 She lives in Bangkok, Thailand.